CoastalSEA/muitoolbox/README.md

 _muitoolbox_ is a collection of classes used to create bespoke UIs for models and data analysis.

 ## License
-The code is provided as Open Source code (issued under a GNU General Public License).
+The code is provided as Open Source code (issued under a BSD 3-clause License).

 ## Requirements
-<matlab:doc('muitoolbox') muitoolbox> is written in MATLAB(TM) and requires v2016b, or later.
-In addition, the toolbox makes use of  the <matlab:doc('dstoolbox') dstoolbox>.
+_muitoolbox_ is written in MATLAB(TM) and requires v2016b, or later.
+In addition, the toolbox makes use of the _dstoolbox_.

 ## Abstract classes
 These include the following abstract classes: